nightcycle/gui-library/out/StyleGuide/Packages/_Index/nightcycle_cold-fusion@8.0.0/cold-fusion/README.md

 Important thing to note, this does not update when the underlying property updates - this is just about reading the property at the time the state's value updates.

 ### Miscellaneous Operations
 They're all quite similar, and all of them can use either a state or regular data-type as the second parameter.
-The idea for them is to allow the avoidance of single-line computed processors when possible.
 ```lua
 	local A = _Value(5)
 	local B = _Value(3)